wooster0/lime/README.md

 require "lime/drawables"
 include Lime::Drawables

-# Create the lights.
+# Create the lights:
-# They are red, green and blue rectangles with doubled lines
+# they are red, green and blue rectangles with doubled lines
 light1 = Rectangle.new(
   x: 1, y: 1,
   width: 5, height: 3,